 - Second freeze: Place the pan back in the freezer and freeze uncovered for 30 minutes.
 Take the pan out of the freezer and rake the mixture again.
 Repeat this process every 30 minutes until completely frozen (2-3 hours).

 - Serve and enjoy: Use a spoon to scoop the prepared granita.
-I like to serve in martini glasses with a dollop of whipped cream, drizzle of olive oil and a pinch of flaky salt.
+I like to serve it in martini glasses with a dollop of whipped cream, drizzle of olive oil and a pinch of flaky salt.
 Enjoy!

 Recipe FAQs

-Can I make this vegetarian?
+Can I make this without alcohol?